 Duquesne basketball on Pittsburgh Sports Now is sponsored by The Summit Academy: setting young men on the path to a better future.

 Just moments earlier, all five NJIT players celebrated openly after a loud dunk from San Antonio Brinson put the Highlanders up 16 points.
-Both NJIT and Duquesne consistently were chirping at each other and this dunk was the cop
+Both NJIT and Duquesne consistently were chirping at each other and this dunk was the coup de grace.

 What would your reaction be,” Hughes asked to a understated reply.
 “There’s your answer.”